maysakhamis10/mobile_team_ui_app/README.md

 # Flutter UI Sample

-It's a resturant ui app with some animation.
+It's a restaurant ui app with some animation.
+Using MVP design pattern , write code with a clean code principles and a effective dart guidelines.